chao-henry/generic-be-assessment/README.md

 You can then run Postman or Newman against your `localhost:3000` for the assessment.
 Or alternative run the `yarn assess` or `yarn regression-test` command.

 Run `docker-compose down` after testing is complete to shut down the containers.

+### Lambda Deployment and Testing

+To create a lambda deployment for AWS, run the `yarn lambda` command.
+This will create a `deploy.zip` file within the `bin` directory.
+You can then upload that zip file into AWS Lambda.

+For local testing, you can also use the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).